Alan Soucier Alan Soucier

 When managers and leaders “run” their teams and organizations in this manner there are some unfortunate results.
 This modeled approach is the most recognizable and most easily rewarded in many organizations.
 It is characterized by relative clarity of results, who holds the power, and whose job it is to “fill the order”.
 It’s great factory work if you want it but it’s driven by a leadership view that is leader-centric at its core.
 The mission, the setup and the rewarded by the system around leaders, is to get more people to do more of the things that the leader will get rewarded for.

 This kind of leadership is inside-out and is not developmentally focused on others.
 It’s driven by short term targets and an emphasis on individual accountability but also diminished collaboration.
 This approach is typically less performant and elicits a lot of churn and friction around people challenges.
-For better for worse, this is a common conventional flavor of leadership is still strongly entrenched today.
+For better for worse, this is a common conventional flavor of leadership that is still strongly entrenched today.
 After all, how else does one expect to get promoted?
 There is a component of vanity and ego in these kinds of environments.

 A less conventional but arguably more successful alternative is the approach where leaders layer their efforts with a focus on others and elevating the performance and contribution of team members that are appropriately pointed to impactful outcomes.
 The success of leaders, team members, and organizations are amplified exponentially when leaders and managers organize their own role and their available power to enable those entrusted to their leadership.
 It also means that as a leader or manger you have to know how to shape and direct the kinetic power of the talent within your charge towards the right targets.
 This is often a dynamic equation to keep rebalancing as opposed to a static set it and forget it prescriptive approach.
 It means leaders must be strong in reading ever changing situations, adapting, communicating, and influencing others through other methods than power and control.